-Position requires knowledge of geophysics and related physical sciences such as geology, oceanography, or physics to design, conduct, and interpret investigations.
-Areas of specialization may include seismology, active source seismic methods, strong motion instrumentation and analysis,
+Position requires full professional knowledge of geophysics and related physical sciences such as geology, oceanography, or physics to design, conduct, and interpret multi-scale and multi-disciplinary investigations.
+Areas of specialization may include seismology, active source seismic methods, strong motion instrumentation and analysis, electromagnetism, potential fields, radiometrics, electrical methods, spectroscopy, physics of the earth, geodesy, and resources assessments for petroleum, geothermal, and mineral exploration.

-Knowledge of data collection methods, data base management and computer sciences and programming language(s) as they relate to the field of geophysics.
-Knowledge of mathematics, statistical sampling and statistical modeling techniques applied to geophysical, physical, and/or geochemical processes.
-Knowledge of probabilistic geophysical hazard analysis, source characterization, site response, and spatial variability of ground motions.
-Knowledge of risk assessments techniques applied to one or more areas of geophysics, which may include methods of assessing economic risk.
+Advanced knowledge of data collection methods, data base management and computer sciences and programming language(s) as they relate to the field of geophysics.
+Knowledge of advanced mathematics, statistical sampling and statistical modeling techniques applied to geophysical, physical, and/or geochemical processes.
+Expert knowledge of probability and statistical theory in the application of probabilistic geophysical hazard analysis, source characterization, site response, and spatial variability of ground motions.
+Knowledge of advanced risk assessments techniques applied to one or more areas of geophysics, which may include methods of assessing economic risk.

-Knowledge of a range of data analysis methods applied to geosciences, including such techniques as velocity analysis and modeling, coherence filtering and depth migration.
-Knowledge of principles and techniques of real-time data telemetry signal processing.
-Skill in computer operating systems and hardware platforms, with a strong background in experiment design, to interface field and laboratory geophysical instrumentation with computers for data acquisition and processing is required.
+Expert knowledge of a broad range of data analysis methods applied to geosciences, including such techniques as velocity analysis and modeling, coherence filtering and depth migration.
+Extensive knowledge of principles and techniques of real-time data telemetry and state-of-the-art signal processing.
+Mastery of computer operating systems and hardware platforms, with a strong background in experiment design, to interface field and laboratory geophysical instrumentation with computers for data acquisition and processing is required.

-Knowledge of geophysical instrumentation, electronics, and communications as related to the acquisition, recording, transmission, storage and analysis of geophysical data.
-Knowledge of one or more specialized areas of geophysical studies such as those involving seismic reflection and refraction, tomography, electrical, electromagnetic, and borehole geophysics.
+Expert knowledge of geophysical instrumentation, electronics, and communications as related to the acquisition, recording, transmission, storage and analysis of geophysical data.
+Expert knowledge of specialized areas of geophysical studies such as those involving seismic reflection and refraction, tomography, electrical, electromagnetic, and borehole geophysics.

-Ability to plan, organize, and independently projects involving geophysical interpretation, mapping, hazard prediction, and other complex projects within the area of geoscience.
+Ability to plan, organize, and independently execute long term projects involving geophysical interpretation, mapping, hazard prediction, seismic source theory analysis, and other complex projects within the area of geoscience.

 Knowledge of and skill in using a broad range of techniques to collect, store, retrieve, and analyze diverse geophysical data, including non-seismic data such as gravity, magnetics and electromagnetics.
-Familiarity with the full range of equipment used in geophysics and seismology to visualize movement of the earth.
-Knowledge of current practices in geophysical studies and current literature and sources.
+Familiarity with the full range of state-of-the-art equipment used in geophysics and seismology to visualize movement of the earth.
+Knowledge of current practices in geophysical studies and current literature and sources to maintain state-of-the-art practices as related to geophysics.